-4.3 As required by the Vermont law, 1 V.S.A. sec.
-317(b)(19), it is the responsibility of the requesting library to ensure the confidentiality of the user.
+4.3 As required by the Vermont law, 22 VSA sec 171-173, it is the responsibility of the requesting library to ensure the confidentiality of the user.
 Interlibrary loan transactions, like circulation transactions, are confidential library records.
-However, it is not a violation of this code to include a user’s name on a request submitted to a supplier.

-4.4 Some requesting libraries may permit users to initiate online ILL requests that are sent directly to potential supplying libraries.
+4.4 Some requesting libraries may permit users to initiate mediated or unmediated ILL requests that are sent directly to potential supplying libraries.
 The requesting library assumes full responsibility for these user-initiated transactions.

 4.9 The requesting library must comply with the U.S. copyright law and its accompanying guidelines.

 4.10 The requesting library is responsible for borrowed material from the time it leaves the supplying library until it has been returned and received by the supplying library.
 This includes all material shipped directly to and/or returned by the user.
 If damage or loss occurs, the requesting library is responsible for compensation or replacement in a timely manner and in accordance with the preference of the supplying library.
 The requesting library is responsible for any agreed upon supplying library fees.